Online LPN Programs in Missouri: Reviewing Top Schools

 The first step in becoming a licensed practical nurse is completing a training program that gives you the skills needed to work as an LPN.
 As you consider various online LPN programs in Missouri, you can verify if a particular program meets this requirement by first checking its accreditation status through the U.S. Department of Education’s Database of Accredited Postsecondary Institutions and Programs (DAPIP).
 You can also consult the list of approved practical nursing programs through the Missouri State Board of Nursing to make sure a program is included.

 After completing your LPN program, you must prove you possess the necessary skills by passing the NCLEX-PN.
 This exam covers four main categories of questions — safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.
-Before registering, apply for licensure by examination.
-This includes submitting a complete and notarized application and requesting an official final transcript.
 You can retake the test after 45 days by applying for a repeat examination if you don’t pass it the first time.

 LPN licenses in Missouri expire on May 31st of each even-numbered year, and they must be renewed three days prior.
 There is no grace period.
 Renewal instructions are emailed approximately three months before expiration, and the regular fee is $77.
 To keep track of your renewal dates, register with Nursys e-Notify and opt in to receive automated electronic reminders.
 If your license lapses, you must complete a reinstatement application, pay extra fees, and undergo additional fingerprint and background checks.
 Missouri does not require LPNs to complete any continuing education credits.